rohitrajput-42/Trident/README.md

 # Trident (Introduction)

-It is a simple Blog application in which a user can add post, after succensfull authentication.
+It is a simple Blog application in which a user can add post, after successfull authentication.

 # Main Dependencies used